Skip to main content

 When and how will I receive my exam score?

-Scores are typically available in your MyAP account from early to mid-July.
-You can find them in your MyAP account.
-More information: https://apstudents.collegeboard.org/view-scores
+Scores are typically available in a student's MyAP account from early to mid-July.
+More information

 What should I do if my score(s) is not available in early or mid-July?

 Scores might be delayed for various reasons.
-If not received by August 15, contact the College Board using the online form or the number listed on their website.
+If you have not received by August 15, contact the College Board using the online form or the number listed on their website.

 Back to top